oxctl/spring-security-lti13/README.md

     mvn -Prelease release:perform

 We don't automatically close the staged artifacts so after checking that the files are ok you should login to the [repository](https://oss.sonatype.org/) and release it.
-The version in the README.md should also be updated so that people using the project get the latest version.
+The version in the README.md should also be updated so that people using the project get the latest version and the demo project should be updated to use the latest version.